vincedgy/fastapi-async-with-postgresql/README.md

 Recreating fastapi-async-with-postgresql_db_1    ... done
 ```

-Checkout if the stack is up and running
+You can check if the stack is up and running :

 ```shell
 $ docker-compose ps